FREQUENTLY ASKED QUESTIONS

 If openings become available during the school year, can new children enroll?

 Some preschools offer on-going enrollment if space allows, others will close enrollment early in the school year.
+We will enroll vacant spots through December but not after the New Year so as to minimize disruptions to the classrooms.

 Frequently Asked Questions